Details

 Do not use SCEPman for email-encryption i.e. for S/MIME mail encryption in Microsoft Outlook (without a separate technology for key management).
 The nature of the SCEP protocol does not include a mechanism to backup or archive private key material.
 If you would use SCEP for email-encryption you may lose the keys to decrypt the messages at a later time.

-Here's an overview about the SCEPman workflow.
+Here's an overview about the SCEPman workflow when using Intune as MDM solution (the flows are similar for other MDM solutions).
 The first figure shows the certificate issuance and the second figure shows the certificate validation.

 Process of certificate issuance: